JosiahCannon/COS492-BibleMemory/README.md

 //REMOVE ME: make sure all links work, titles match, and no empty titles are included

 ## General Information
+Covenant College Capstone (SIP) Project for May 2021 Bachelor of Arts in Computer Science.

+This Scripture memory application is a stand-alone app for watchOS (Apple Watch) meant to provide quick access to select Scripture verses for easy memorization and review on the go.

 ## Project Status